aghaeeyan/RDM/README.md

 # RDM
-Supplementary data and code associated with the manuscript "Revealing the unseen: More than 30% of American relied on others' experience when deciding on taking the COVID-19 vaccine"
+Supplementary data and code associated with the manuscript "Revealing the unseen: More than 30% of Americans relied on others' experience when deciding on taking the COVID-19 vaccine"